 Almost there now.

-Once your store data has been added, all that’s left to do is copy your code and embed it on your site.
-(PS, Storemapper has been designed to seamlessly work on any CMS or e-Commerce platform)
+Once your store data has been added, all that’s left to do is copy your store locator HTML code and embed it on your site.
+(PS, Storemapper has been designed to work on any CMS or e-Commerce platform seamlessly)

 If you are using a platform like WordPress, the takeaway here is that your store locator will take on the CSS theme, helping to maintain a consistent brand across your store page and main website pages.

-Of course, if you need to make some additional CSS customisations and tweaks to the design, you can do that too.
-Having a store locator that looks part of your website (and not just an after through) goes a long way in keeping your branding consistent.
+Of course, if you need to make some additional CSS customizations and tweaks to the design, you can do that too.
+However, having a store locator that looks like part of your website (and not just an afterthought) goes a long way in keeping your branding consistent.

 Step 3: Embed on Your Site